isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Gardens, Cemeteries and Waterbodies.md

 Swimming pools were not only the waterbodies on Fort Canning Hill.
 When the British arrived in 1819, they built aqueducts to bring water from the hill to the ships.
 They also dug wells and even built a service reservoir there.
 During ancient times, it was also said that there used to be a spring in the hill that was "forbidden".

 The "forbidden spring" of Fort Canning Hill was quoted as "pancur larangan" in the Hikayat Abdullah.
 According to the source, this place was located on the west side of the hill.
 It was forbidden because it was where the women of the royal household of early Singapore once bathed.
-However, no archaeological evidence were found to prove its existence.
+Although Wang Dayuan had mentioned  no archaeological evidence were found to prove its existence.

 When the British arrived in 1819, they were told that the west side of the hill had a pancur larangan (or "forbidden spring").
 The spring was forbidden because it was where the women of the royal household of ancient Singapore bathed.